 Notice · Counsel Commons™ is a software marketplace for legal-business-management tools, not a law firm and not a consultancy.
-Skills are not professional advice and are not vetted by Counsel Commons™ for accuracy.
+Tools (prompt libraries, skills, and agents) are not professional advice and are not vetted by Counsel Commons™ for accuracy.
 Outputs require professional review before any firm-affecting action.

 Counsel Commons